Pete Marocco: Personal life

-At age seventeen, Peter Marocco enlisted in the U.S. Marine Corps, becoming a platoon sergeant with the 3d Force Reconnaissance Company in Mobile, Alabama.
+At age seventeen, Peter Marocco enlisted in the Marines, becoming a platoon sergeant with the 3d Force Reconnaissance Company in Mobile, Alabama.

 He has a Bachelor of Arts in international affairs from Florida State University, a Master of Studies in international human rights law from Kellogg College, Oxford in 2009, a Master of Legal Studies in international and comparative law from the Dedman School of Law at Southern Methodist University.
 He also has a postgraduate certificate in international security from the Freeman Spogli Institute for International Studies at Stanford University.
 His Oxford dissertation was on the law of armed conflict and unmanned aerial targeting systems.

 Marocco is married to Merritt Corrigan.
 Corrigan worked for Hungary's embassy in the U.S. and left employment as White House liaison for USAID in August 2020 after media coverage of her previous statements criticizing LGBTQ rights, feminism, and liberal democracy.

 In 2015–2016, Marocco led humanitarian operations for the Nazarene Fund, a charity founded by Glenn Beck that works to extract Christians from areas in the Middle East where they may face persecution.
 In August 2017, Marocco served as the Texas director of logistics for the statewide Hurricane Harvey response.

+For 17 years, Marocco has been embattled with the interior designers of his Florida properties.